 Opower expects to land similar BDR contracts with other utilities in the near future.
 The ability to introduce DR without having to purchase and install any hardware devices to directly curtail customers’ loads, such as a programmable communicating thermostat or a control switch on a central AC unit or pool pump, is a major cost benefit.
 Opower claims that BDR cuts 40% of the cost per kilowatt per year compared to the cost of a DR program that requires a device.

 Although such a significant cost savings is a good reason for a utility to adopt BDR, Opower must still demonstrate that BDR’s load curtailment performance is equal to or better than a conventional automated DLC program, requiring no personal involvement by the DR participant and no special communications techniques.
 After all, utilities have relied on automation for decades to generate load reduction.
 BDR could become a disruptive technology to usher in a new era of operating more cost-effective residential DR programs with a higher participation rate.
 At the very least, it will be another tool in utilities’ kits to promote energy management and conservation.

-Tags: Demand Side Management, Energy Management, Smart Utilities Program, Utility Innovations
+Tags: Demand Side Management, Digital Utility Strategies, Energy Management, Smart Utilities Program

 | No Comments »